Faculty, Staff & Student Parking

 - 6 – 24 hours $15.00

-EV parkers can sign up for a Clayton Garage EV permit at the FISC Desk (first floor, Mid Campus Center), pending availability.
+EV parkers can sign up for a Clayton or Newstead Garage EV permit at the FISC Desk (first floor, Mid Campus Center), pending availability.
 Please view our monthly rates for the most updated EV permit rate.

 Community members requiring a disabled parking permit may establish their eligibility and purchase a disabled permit at the FISC (first floor, Mid Campus Center).
 You may call 314-362-3100 or email WUSMFacilities@email.wustl.edu with any additional questions.